Estate Management and Legacy Preservation

 How does a living trust impact taxes?

-For the majority of individuals, having a revocable living trust does not alter the way taxes are paid on the assets within the trust during their lifetime.
-The trust's income is typically taxed on your personal income tax return, and there is no separate tax identification number required for a revocable living trust.
+For most individuals, a revocable living trust does not change how taxes are paid on the assets held in the trust during their lifetime.
+Income generated by the trust is generally reported on the individual's personal income tax return, and a separate tax identification number is typically not required for a revocable living trust.

 Can a living trust protect assets from creditors?